The best farms and educational centers to visit

 Lost River Gorge and Boulder Caves

-Admission cost: Tickets are $21 for adults, ages 4-14 are $17 and kids under three are free.
-Season passes are available, so if you plan to go more than twice this year, then this is a great deal!
-Want to do some exploring for free?
+Admission cost: Tickets are $20 for ages 4 and older.
 Lost River has a couple of free hikes and walks for families and more experience hikers.

 Massabesic Audubon Center